umetzu/FSTest/README.md

 Summary: Write code to consume data in a CSV file, and generate reports.

-You may use any language, libraries or tools you want, as long as you will be able to demonstrate your solution in person.
-Code that you can email to the interviewers ahead of time usually works best, but other means of demonstration, such as a laptop with the necessary tools loaded, would be fine as well.

-(Please confirm that we've received your code submission, since our email gateway will often remove attachments.
-We've found a public GitHub repository to be the safest bet.)

 Input Specification: CSV file.
 First line is a header.
 Columns are:
     TXN_DATE - date transaction took place